From Chains to DAGs: Probing the Graph Structure of Reasoning in LLMs: Discussion

-\paragraph{Implications for model design.} If structured dependency information is both present and localizable within the network, this opens opportunities for model and training design.
-Architectures or objectives that preserve or selectively expose internal graph structure may improve controllability and interpretability.
-More broadly, our results suggest that reasoning-relevant signals exist prior to decoding, motivating future work on interventions and decoding strategies that better align generation with structured internal representations.
+\paragraph{Implications for model design.} Structured dependency information may provide a target for model design, training, and control.
+Architectures or objectives that preserve or expose internal graph structure could improve interpretability, while interventions or decoding strategies that better align generation with structured internal representations may improve reasoning reliability \citep{chen2026chains, besta2024graph}.